Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 Week 1

-Web protection enabled with basic categories blocked
+Turn on web protection with basic categories blocked

 Week 2

-Do the first weekly check-in
+Do your first weekly digital check-in

-After that, you’re maintaining—not constantly reacting.
+After that, you’re maintaining, not constantly reacting.

 If you’re looking for a tool to support these habits, Parento App is built around:

-optional web protection,
+safer browsing & web protection,

 optional activity visibility,